 - “I like to pass the time slowly (low denomination, no max bet, relaxing)

-I’m sure there are other reasons I haven’t included.
-I know depending on the situation, I might play with any one of these in mind.
 The fact is, recreational gambling can be for many reasons besides beating the game, no matter what the game is.

 DOESN’T IT SEND THE CASINO THE WRONG MESSAGE?